Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/mmgr/mmgr.rst

     :align: left

 Button `New file` creates a new empty file.
 Also it can be done by `Alt+Enter` hotkey.
-`Upload files` allows selecting local files on the disk and send them to the current ηCMS directory.
+`Upload files` allows to select local files on the disk and send them to the current ηCMS directory.
 Files can be added to the repository by dragging them from the desktop to the files list.

 .. image:: img/mmgr_img6.png